Innsbruck: Antiquity

-Early History
+Early history

 Innsbruck became the capital of all Tyrol in 1429 and in the 15th century the city became a centre of European politics and culture as Emperor Maximilian I also resided in Innsbruck in the 1490s.
 The city benefited from the emperor's presence as can be seen for example in the Hofkirche.
 Here a funeral monument for Maximilian was planned and erected partly by his successors.
 The ensemble with a cenotaph and the bronze statues of real and mythical ancestors of the Habsburg emperor are one of the main artistic monuments of Innsbruck.
 A regular postal service between Innsbruck and Mechelen was established in 1490 by the Thurn-und-Taxis-Post.

-In 1564 Ferdinand II, Archduke of Austria received the rulership over Tirol and other Further Austrian possessions administered from Innsbruck up to the 18th century.
+In 1564 Ferdinand II, Archduke of Austria received the rulership over Tyrol and other Further Austrian possessions administered from Innsbruck up to the 18th century.
 He had Schloss Ambras built and arranged there his unique Renaissance collections nowadays mainly part of Vienna's Kunsthistorisches Museum.
 Up to 1665 a stirps of the Habsburg dynasty ruled in Innsbruck with an independent court.
 In the 1620s the first opera house north of the Alps was erected in Innsbruck (Dogana).

-In 1669 the university was founded.
+The university was founded in 1669.
 Also as a compensation for the court as Emperor Leopold I again reigned from Vienna and the Tyrolean stirps of the Habsburg dynasty had ended in 1665.

 During the Napoleonic Wars Tyrol was ceded to Bavaria, ally of France.
 Andreas Hofer led a Tyrolean peasant army to victory in the Battles of Bergisel against the combined Bavarian and French forces, and then made Innsbruck the centre of his administration.
-The combined army later overran the Tyrolean militia army and until 1814 Innsbruck was part of Bavaria.
-After the Vienna Congress Austrian rule was restored.
-Until 1918, the town (one of the 4 autonomous towns in Tyrol) was part of the Austrian monarchy (Austria side after the compromise of 1867), head of the district of the same name, one of the 21 Bezirkshauptmannschaften in the Tyrol province.
+The combined army later overran the Tyrolean militia army, Hofer was fusilladed for his role and became a martyr for the locals, his remains were returned to Innsbruck in 1823 and interred in the Franciscan church.

-The Tyrolean hero Andreas Hofer was executed in Mantua; his remains were returned to Innsbruck in 1823 and interred in the Franciscan church.
+Afterwards, until 1814 Innsbruck was part of Bavaria.
+The Vienna Congress restored the Austrian rule over the city.
+Innsbruck played a part during the revolution of 1848 in Austria.
+In May of that year, riots in Vienna made Emperor Ferdinand to move the seat of government temporarily to the city.
+It remained part of the Austrian monarchy (Austria side after the compromise of 1867) as one of the 4 autonomous towns in Tyrol, the centre of the identically named district, one of the 21 Bezirkshauptmannschaften.

 During World War I, the only recorded action taking place in Innsbruck was near the end of the war.
-On February 20, 1918, Allied planes flying out of Italy raided Innsbruck, causing casualties among the Austrian troops there.
+On 20 February 1918, Allied planes flying out of Italy raided Innsbruck, causing casualties among the Austrian troops there.
 No damage to the town is recorded.
 In November 1918 Innsbruck and all Tyrol were occupied by the 20 to 22 thousand soldiers of the III Corps of the First Italian Army.

 In 1929, the first official Austrian Chess Championship was held in Innsbruck.